 - Regularly compact your Inbox folder and any folders from which you delete messages in or move messages.
 Once a week is a useful rule of thumb, though how often you do this depends upon how many messages you get and how critical they are to you.
 Ideally you would configure Thunderbird to automatically compact folders for you by setting it to compact when it will save 75KB (or another low value) and not prompt you for permission to compact the folders.
 For further information on these settings, see the Compacting folders article.

 - Make sure you have enough unused disk space for Thunderbird to store additional messages and create temporary files, and for Windows to to effectively maintain the disk at good performance levels.
-On Windows it's a good idea to try to keep at least 10% of your hard disk empty to avoid performance problems (20-30% is preferable for XP and Vista).
+On Windows it's a good idea to keep at least 15% of your hard disk free to avoid performance problems (20-30% is preferable for XP and Vista).
 Both the profile and the program are normally stored on the boot drive (under Windows).
 If you are running short of space see Moving your profile for how to move it to another drive.
 If you are running Windows periodically defragment the hard disk ("Disk Defragmenter" in "All Programs -> Accessories -> System Tools" in the Start Menu).

 Add-ons and upgrading